-Progress 2023/24 Next steps/Target update Risk assessment strategy executed according to plan and further assessment completed to identify topical and regional risks.
+Targets Progress 2023/24 Next steps/Target update Results from risk assessment will be used during 2023/24 to prioritize risk areas.
+Risk assessment strategy executed according to plan and further assessment completed to identify topical and regional risks.
 Execute on Risk Assessment mitigation plan and adjust Compliance Program where needed to respond to heightened risks areas.
+Rollout of new hire on-boarding training, annual refresher training and "customer facing training" (comprehensive compliance training to the commercial organization) planned in 2023/24.
 Mandatory compliance training included in new hire on-boarding material and physical trainings provided in Regions with Compliance presence.
 Updated annual compliance training deployed to all employees (with more than 87 percent completion rate) and customized comprehensive compliance training launched the commercial organization.
 Continue to update and deploy annual compliance training to all employees.
 Deploy a customized compliance training to all external Elekta representatives.
+Next steps of the monitoring program to be established in 2023/2024.
 Compliance monitoring embedded in third party management through continuous automatic monitoring of Elekta distributors.
 Include compliance controls and monitoring in other business processes on a transactional level, including supplier engagement and marketing activities.
+Continue to promote a culture of business ethics during 2023/24 by developing the Compliance Ambassador program.
+The goal is to have ambassadors in all regions.
 Compliance Ambassador program launched with Ambassadors in all regions and most countries with Elekta offices.
 Quarterly meetings held to increase awareness and engage Ambassadors in Compliance activities.
 Continue to promote a culture of business ethics through compliance communications by Executive Management on a global and regional level.
-Risk assessment strategy executed according to plan and further assessment completed to identify topical and regional risks.
-Mandatory compliance training included in new hire on-boarding material and physical trainings provided in Regions with Compliance presence.
-Updated annual compliance training deployed to all employees (with more than 87 percent completion rate) and customized comprehensive compliance training launched the commercial organization.
-Compliance monitoring embedded in third party management through continuous automatic monitoring of Elekta distributors.
-Compliance Ambassador program launched with Ambassadors in all regions and most countries with Elekta offices.
-Quarterly meetings held to increase